Neo Geo

+The Neo Geo (Note: ネオジオ) (New World), stylized as NEO•GEO, is a video game platform released in 1990 by Japanese game company SNK Corporation.
+It was initially released in two ROM cartridge-based formats: an arcade system board (Multi Video System; MVS) and a home video game console (Advanced Entertainment System; AES).
+A CD-ROM-based home console iteration, the Neo Geo CD, was released in 1994.
+The arcade system can hold multiple cartridges that can be exchanged out, a unique feature that contrasted to the dedicated single-game arcade cabinets of its time, making it popular with arcade operators.

 The Neo Geo was marketed as the first 24-bit system; its CPU is actually a 16/32-bit 68000 with an 8-bit Z80 coprocessor, while its GPU chipset has a 24-bit graphics data bus.
-It was a very powerful system when released, more powerful than any video game console at the time, and many arcade systems such as rival Capcom's CPS, which did not surpass it until the CP System II in 1993.
+It was a very powerful system when released, more so than any video game console at the time, and many arcade systems such as rival Capcom's CPS, which did not surpass it until the CP System II in 1993.

+The Neo Geo AES was originally released solely as a rental console for video game stores in Japan called the Neo Geo Rental System, with its high manufacturing costs causing SNK not to release it for retail sale.
+This was later reversed due to high demand and it was released at retail as a luxury console.
+Adjusted for inflation, it was the most expensive home video game console ever released, costing US$649.99.
+The AES had identical hardware to the MVS, allowing home users to play the games exactly as they were in the arcades; however, cartridges are not inter-compatible due to different physical sizes, meaning that software releases differed for the two systems.

 The Neo Geo MVS was a success during the 1990s due to the cabinet's low cost, multiple cartridge slots, and compact size.
-Several successful video game series were released for the platform, such as Fatal Fury, Art of Fighting, Samurai Shodown, World Heroes, The King of Fighters and Metal Slug.
+Several successful video game series were released for the platform, such as Fatal Fury, Art of Fighting, Samurai Shodown, World Heroes, The King of Fighters, Twinkle Star Sprites and Metal Slug; game software production lasted until 2004, making Neo Geo the longest-supported arcade system of all time.
 The AES had a very niche market in Japan, though sales were very low in the U.S. due to its high price for both the hardware and software, but it has since gained a cult following and is now considered a collectable.
-Neo Geo hardware production lasted seven years, being discontinued in 1997, whereas game software production lasted until 2004, making Neo Geo the longest supported arcade system of all time.
-The AES console was succeeded by the Neo Geo CD and the MVS arcade by the Hyper Neo Geo 64.
-As of March 1997, the Neo Geo and the Neo Geo CD combined had sold 980,000 units worldwide.
-In 2009, the Neo Geo was ranked 19th out of the 25 best video game consoles of all time by video game website IGN.
+Worldwide, one million Neo Geo MVS units have been shipped and 980,000 Neo Geo AES and CD units combined.